auvzhcet/Documentation/docs/computer/Acoustics.md

     | Fig. 2: Yellow flare underwater. [_(Source)_](https://sauvc.org/rulebook/)|

 2. Red Drums - target acquisitions task
 There are 4 colored drums in the arena.
 All of them are on a green mat of size 8m x 2m.
 One of the drums, chosen at random, will be blue in color, while the rest are red in color.
 One of the red drums, chosen at random, will contain an acoustic pinger.
 The AUV needs to drop a ball in one of the drums to complete this task.
 The location of the red drum which contains the acoustic pinger may be randomized between attempts, as may be the order of the drums.
-Points will be awarded as follows.
+Points will be awarded as follows:

-Drop the ball in the blue drum: 30 Points
+    - Drop the ball in the blue drum: 30 Points
-Drop the ball in the red drum with the pinger: 50 Points Dropping the ball in any other red drum: 10 Points
+    - Drop the ball in the red drum with the pinger: 50 Points
+    - Dropping the ball in any other red drum: 10 Points

 | ![drums](static/drums.png) |
 |:--:|